 6 – Use Storage Baskets for Damaged and Smaller Books

-Having every single book in your collection on display sounds amazing but can make your bookshelf or cabinets appear overly busy and full.
+Having every single book in your collection on display sounds amazing, but it can make your bookshelf or cabinets appear overly busy and full, note storage pros at Fantastic.
 If you have damaged books that have wear and tear on them, consider buying weaved storage baskets to store these books.
-The same goes for smaller books such as travel guides and pockets books as these would only take up unnecessary and important storage space.
+The same goes for smaller books such as travel guides and pocket books as these would only take up unnecessary and important storage space.

 7 – Separate Hardbacks and Paperbacks

-It goes without saying but hardback books are generally a lot more appealing on the shelf than your standard paperback.
+It goes without saying, but hardback books are a lot more appealing on the shelf than your standard paperback.
 Hardbacks give off the sense of timelessness and traditional style that you will find in older book collections.

 Keeping the two formats separate can create a sense of uniformity and won’t disturb the flow of your collection.